hlandau/acmetool/SCHEMA.md

               expiry        ; File containing RFC 3336 expiry timestamp url           ; URL of the authorization (optional)

+      conf/                 ; Configuration data
+        target              ; This has the same format as a target expression file ; and is used to specify defaults.
+It is used to specify ; a default provider URL.
+Not all values which are valid ; in a target expression file may be used.

+        webroot-path        ; Contains the path to a directory where challenge files ; may be placed in order to potentially expose them over ; HTTP.
+A string, no newlines or whitespace.
+May be empty.

+                            ; Other, implementation-specific files may be placed in conf.

       tmp/                  ; (used for writing files only)

 Preferred Location